% find this content helpful

 SWOT Examples & Insights

-Let's get a bit more practical: I'll give you more insights and examples, based on your industry.
+Let's get a bit more practical: I'll give you more insights and examples based on each major industry.

 Here are some things you should think about, from real examples: